 Cora Nichols slumped in a burgundy-colored sofa, her arms a shield of defiance at her chest, and glared at her family.
-How could they laugh and talk with one another?
-She had a mind to go over and slap each and everyone, show them what grieving a loved one truly looked like.
+She’d a mind to go over and slap each and everyone, show them what grieving a loved one truly looked like.
 Even the funeral director had more sense, somber and quiet, standing at the front doors, welcoming those that entered.

 Her shoulders folded inward as she grabbed a wad of tissues from the side table.
 She twisted the soft, white fibers into long strands, like snakes, periodically using a tip to catch a tear that escaped the corner of her eye.
 She didn’t want to cry in front of these losers and leeches.
 They were all fakes.

-Well, maybe not her brother or her father, but everyone else was for sure, especially her mother.
-She was the biggest fake of them all, with her glass brimming with red wine, as if she carried it as an accessory to compliment her stylish outfit, pressed and fitted.
+Well, maybe not her brother or her father, but everyone else, especially her mother.
+She was the biggest fake of them all, with her glass brimming with red wine, as if she carried it as an accessory to complement her stylish outfit, pressed and fitted.

-“Don’t let your mother’s inabilities hamper your own happiness, Cora,” Mimsey had said.
-Cora shrugged and nodded, though she truly believed that was impossible.
+“Don’t let your mother’s inabilities hamper your happiness, Cora,” Mimsey had said.
+Cora shrugged and nodded, though she didn’t believe that was impossible.
 How could her mother’s drinking and hatred for her not hamper her happiness?

-Now it was all gone, along with Mimsey, who laid downstairs in the funeral home’s formaldehyde-encased basement.
-Not smiling.
-Not laughing.
-Not breathing.
-And definitely not eating any wieners.
+Now it was all gone, along with Mimsey, who laid downstairs in the funeral home’s formaldehyde-encased basement, not smiling, not laughing, not breathing, and definitely not eating any wieners.
 Cora’s breath hitched in her throat as a flood of whirling, hot emotion rushed out from her core to the tips of her fingers and toes.

 She’s not dead.
 She can’t be.

 “So sorry for your loss,” the strange woman said, her black and gray hair pulled back into a loose bun on top of her head.
 Wisps of hair floated around the oval shape of her unusually smooth-skinned face, similar to tentacles trailing a jellyfish.
-She patted Cora’s hand and flashed her a sweet smile and then left.
+She patted Cora’s hand and flashed her a sweet smile, then left.

 Her gaze bounced over the room to the door that led to the basement where Mimsey rested.
 Her mother hadn’t wanted the casket brought up.
 “Too morbid,” she’d said.
-Her last opportunity to see Mimsey stolen, ripped from her, by no other than her own mother.
+Cora’s last opportunity to see Mimsey stolen, ripped from her, by no other than her mother.
 Cora swung her angry eyes back to her mother’s profile.

 Her mother laughed and carried on, her speech and balance resembling that of a teenager imbibing vodka for the first time.
 Disgust turned Cora’s stomach.
 Why Mimsey?
 Why not her mother?
-Her thoughts shot to the sky, an attempt to plead with a god she didn’t believe in.
+Her thoughts shot to the sky, an attempt to plead with a God she didn’t believe in.
 No answer came.
-Nothing that reconciled her thoughts and feelings or created understanding to why the one she loved the most was gone—forever.
+Nothing that reconciled her thoughts and feelings or created understanding as to why the one she loved the most was gone—forever.

 Cora’s mother said that was ridiculous and planned to showcase her urn on the mantel above the never-used fireplace.
-Mimsey’s face had fallen, and Cora secretly pledged to carry out Mimsey’s wish.
+Mimsey’s face fell, and Cora secretly pledged to carry out Mimsey’s wish.

 Zombie movies bombarded Cora’s mind: decaying skin and gnarled, black fingernails ripping a random person’s exposed throat; sharp, mangled teeth crunching a skull and eating the delectable brains inside.
-Maybe Mimsey could rip through all these damn people too, these money scrounging relatives that pretended love but just wanted their inheritance.
+Maybe Mimsey could rip through all these damn people too, these money scrounging relatives that pretended to love but just wanted their inheritance.

 She spied him from her peripheral unwilling to give his presence importance.
 Her fantasy enticed her, offered a solution to all her feelings and the devastating problem with her loveless mother.
-He pressed her to get up with his hands gently squeezing her shoulders.
+He pressed her to get up as he gently squeezed her shoulders.

-She resisted, stuck in her imagination with Mimsey eating her mother’s brains, but then she relented and did what he wanted.
+Cora resisted, stuck in her imagination with Mimsey eating her mother’s brains, but then she relented and did what he wanted.
 She let him guide her out of the funeral home to the car, even though she didn’t want to go home.

 “Henry, tell your daughter to stop slouching,” her mother snapped when Cora climbed into the back seat.
 Cora collapsed into herself further and glared at the passenger seat’s headrest, hating the sound of her mother’s alcohol-infused tone.

-Cora saw her father was ready for Margie to pass out too, to be done with her drinking and unsolicited comments.
-But sometimes mother had a resolve of her own and a complete abnormal ability to consume more alcohol than was humanly possible and still walk and talk.
+Cora saw her father was ready for Margie to pass out too, to stop drinking and giving unsolicited comments.
+Sometimes mother had a complete abnormal ability to consume more alcohol than was humanly possible and still walk and talk.
 Not that Margie would remember it in the morning.
-Oh no, she wouldn’t remember, and neither would they, or, at least, they wouldn’t act like they remembered.
+Oh no, she wouldn’t remember, and neither would they; at least, they wouldn’t act as if they remembered.

 Henry stayed attentive to the road as he pulled out of the funeral home parking lot and into traffic.
-Her brother tapped his finger in time to the music he listened to on his headphones, his way of ignoring the unnerving crackling of egg shells that followed their family wherever they went.
+Cora’s brother tapped his finger in time to the music he listened to on his headphones, his way of ignoring the unnerving crackling of eggshells that followed their family wherever they went.

 Margie speared her eyes to Henry’s profile, trying to pierce his impassive countenance with invisible daggers of indignation and anger.
-Her nutmeg-colored eyes burned with fury and her jaw clenched.
+Her nutmeg-colored eyes burned with fury, and her jaw clenched.
 She tossed the last inch of wine down her throat, the glass now empty.

 “Saw me what?”
-Henry said, his voice casual, though the edges prickled with knowing-annoyance—this was normal, this mid-conversation uptake that started hours ago in her mother’s mind that no one else was aware of until now.
+Henry said, his voice casual, though the edges prickled with knowing-annoyance—this was normal, this mid-conversation uptake that started hours ago in her mother’s head that no one else was aware of until now.
 His face stayed unresponsive, his eyes on the road.

 “He doesn’t like Chrissy Maller,” Cora interjected, edging forward between the two front seats.
-Her hands shook and her cheekbones felt like hot coals under her skin.
+Her hands shook, and her cheekbones felt like hot coals under her skin.

 “What?”
 Her mother swiveled her head toward Cora’s voice, bouncing her head off the headrest as her movements were uncontrolled and too fluid.
-Her eyes rolled to the back of her head and lingered, the whites of her eyes staring at Cora for a moment, and then hitched front, ready for a fight.
+Her eyes rolled to the back of her head and lingered, the whites of her eyes staring at Cora for a moment, then hitched front, ready for a fight.

-“Don’t,” her father said and caught Cora’s eyes in the rear view mirror.
+“Don’t,” her father said and caught Cora’s eyes in the rearview mirror.

 “Don’t what—” Margie tossed herself the other way, her eyes sweeping over Henry, trying to grasp the turn of conversation.
 She fumbled with her empty wine glass until she opened her passenger window and threw it out, obviously disgusted that it was empty and wouldn’t magically fill on its own.
 Glass shattered on the ground, the sound of its breakage spiking the cab’s air with impending violence.

-“What are you doing?”
-Henry said, his face visibly frustrated and shocked at Margie’s behavior, not that, that was out of the norm but no matter how many times she threw whatever or said mean, hateful things, there was always this moment where Cora’s father looked surprised, like he couldn’t believe she’d do that.
+“What’re you doing?”
+Henry said, his face visibly frustrated and shocked at Margie’s behavior, not that any of this was out of the norm.
+No matter how many times she threw whatever or said mean hateful things, there was always this moment where Cora’s father looked surprised like he couldn’t believe she’d do that.

 “How dare you!
 Me, an affair.
-You’re father cinched his eyes to her ass,” her mother shouted, twisting her body to face Cora again.
+Your father cinched his eyes to her ass,” her mother shouted, twisting her body to face Cora again.
 A gust of sour alcohol intermingled with fermented grapes gushed from Margie’s mouth, swarming Cora’s nostrils with putrid-sickness.

 “How dare you!”
-Her mother’s face flushed red, her lips stretched tight across her teeth.
+Her mother’s face flushed red.
+Her lips stretched tight across her teeth.
 She snarled and spat her words, repeating the same statement over and over, like a record stuck in a repetitive groove.

 “How dare me?!
 How dare you!
 Dad does everything around here, laundry, keeps the house, helps with our school stuff, everything.
 And where are you?
 Drinking and trying to get with other men.
 What’s wrong with you?”

-“Cora, stop,” her father pleaded as his eyes danced back and forth from the road to the rear view mirror.
+“Cora, stop,” her father pleaded as his eyes danced back and forth from the road to the rearview mirror.

 “No, she needs to hear this,” Cora said, ready to blast her mother with more.
 She needed to hear all of it, to know how truly awful she was, then maybe she’d get it.
 How could she not get it?
 How could she do what she was doing and not know she was ripping their family apart?